14 of the best family hiking vacations in the USA

-Even better, most hiking trails are free or low cost, making family hiking trips a budget-friendly vacation as well!
+Even better, most kid friendly hiking trails are free or low cost.
+So when you add family friendly hiking to your vacation, it’s a budget-friendly vacation as well!

 Stone bridge over a waterfall with forest all around, and title saying "14 of the best kid friendly hiking trails in the US."

-If you’re planning your first family hiking vacation, don’t be intimidated!
+If you’re planning your first family hiking vacation, you’ve come to the right place!

 With just a little advanced planning, you can even go hiking with an infant!
 Our sweet Ellie took her first day hike at 15 months old.

-I asked some adventurous travel blogging friends to help me create a list of the best family hiking vacations in the USA.
-We’ve gathered some of the most amazing mountain trails, forest trails and level ground trails through beautiful and diverse landscapes across the United States.
+Now that you know what hiking gear you need, here are the best kid friendly hiking trails in the United States.
+This list includes amazing mountain trails, forest trails and level ground trails through beautiful and diverse landscapes across the United States.

-So, whether you’re looking for the best family hiking vacations or a day family hiking trip to add to your vacation, this list is sure to help!
+So, whether you’re looking for the best family hiking vacations or a day family hiking trip this list of family friendly hiking trails is sure to help!

 Alabama: Red Mountain Park